Appkit SDK 4.5.0 Release Notes

 security/access folder.
 Each file defines a single authorisation filter.
 When Appkit considers whether a specific user can access a specific resource, Appkit evaluates all of the filters.

 You must give users access to resources explicitly by referencing one or more of their roles.
-A user who has none of the roles mentioned in the authorisation-filter files can’t access any resources.
+A user who has none of the roles mentioned in the authorisation-filter files cannot access any resources.

 If a user has multiple roles that specify different access to a resource, then the rule that denies access wins.